Droplet: Decentralized Authorization and Access Control for Encrypted Data Streams: Introduction

 No existing solution simultaneously provides all of the above properties.
-The de-facto approach in deployments today~\cite{oauth,aws-iam,google-iam, goldman-computersecurity, stamp-infsec} assumes that the entity that enforces access control -- e.g., Fitbit or a storage provider -- is within the data owner's trusted domain and consequently can see data in the clear.
-However, this approach does not meet our goals of user-centric control (since the provider controls data access); in fact, as many have argued~\cite{Digital-Immunity, ABEoauth, Pilatus,Sieve, oauthdemystified, Enigma, Talos, shafagh_MobiArch, shafagh_Droplet_CCSW17}, this approach fails to provide even basic privacy since the provider sees data in cleartext and consequently can share or sell data without user authorization~\cite{guardian-thielman, healthapp}.
+The de-facto standard deployments today~\cite{oauth,aws-iam,google-iam, goldman-computersecurity, stamp-infsec} rely on trusted services (e.g., access control lists~\cite{acl}, Active Directory~\cite{desmond2008active}, OAuth~\cite{oauth}) and assume that the entity which enforces access control -- e.g., Fitbit or a storage provider -- is within the data owner's trusted domain and consequently can see the data in the clear.
+However, this approach does not meet our goals of user-centric control; in fact, as many have argued~\cite{Digital-Immunity, ABEoauth,Pilatus,Sieve,oauthdemystified,Enigma}, this approach fails to provide even basic data privacy since the provider sees data in cleartext and consequently can share or sell data without user consent~\cite{guardian-thielman, healthapp}.

-The emerging alternative to the above approach is to ensure \emph{end-to-end} encryption of data~\cite{sporc, Sieve, Enigma, popa-cloudtrust}; here data is encrypted at the user device and stored encrypted at the storage provider; encryption/decryption is only executed at authorized parties, without disclosing any secret keys to the storage provider.
-This, however, introduces the challenge of providing selective sharing of encrypted data.
-Solutions adopted today for sharing~\cite{filecoin, ipfs, Storj-security} fall short in expressiveness (i.e., allowing fine-grained access policies), flexibility (i.e., updates to access control), and usability (i.e., key management and revocation).
-For instance, one approach is to encrypt data towards a principal's public key; this suffers from hard-coded access control~\cite{Digital-Immunity} and is not scalable for fine-grained access policies, specially when considering high-volume and high-velocity data streams.
-Attribute-based encryption~\cite{goyal2006attribute, yu2010achieving} is a promising alternative but yet prohibitively expensive in the context of large volumes of time series data (\rsec{relatedwork}).
-Hence, existing approaches fail either in terms of ensuring security/privacy or are too inefficient to be practical.
+The alternative to the above approach is to rely on \emph{end-to-end} encryption~\cite{sporc, Sieve, Enigma, popa-cloudtrust, Pilatus, Talos, CryptDB}; where data is encrypted at the user device and stored encrypted at the storage provider; encryption/decryption is only executed at authorized parties and services, without disclosing any encryption keys to intermediaries.
+This, however, introduces the challenge of selective sharing of encrypted data, i.e., supporting flexible access control policies.
+Solutions adopted today for sharing encrypted data~\cite{filecoin, ipfs, Storj-security} fall short in \textit{expressiveness} (i.e., allowing fine-grained access policies), \textit{flexibility} (i.e., updates to access permissions), and \textit{usability} (i.e., key management and revocation).
+For instance, a common approach is encrypting data under each data consumer's public key; this approach suffers from hard-coded policies~\cite{Digital-Immunity, pgp}, and does not scale for high-volume and high-velocity data streams.
+Moreover, in many cases, this solution is not viable, since data consumers are not necessarily known in advance, as is the case in the IoT's publish-subscribe model~\cite{hunkeler2008mqtt}.